 With a warranty that does not expire, this pool cue uses high-quality components to provide a smooth feel and a powerful impact on the cue ball.
 The Players Classic Birds-Eye is not a one-piece, which people often avoid, so it is perfect for travel and transport.
 There are three colors to choose from with their own size options.
 That way, your personal preference is highlighted within this cue.

-#8 Predator Sport 2 Ice Sport Wrap Pool Cue (Best Pool Cues for Beginners)
+#8 Predator Sport 2 Ice Sports Wrap Pool Cue (Best Pool Cues for Beginners)

 This is not like any of your other local bar cues.
-As the most expensive cue on this list, the Predator Sport 2 offers streamlined use and precise strikes.
-With a sport ice grip, this cue provides a unique experience for beginners and players who want to play like a pro.
+The Predator Sport 2 offers streamlined use and precise strikes as the most expensive cue on this list.
+With a sports ice grip, this cue provides a unique experience for beginners and players who want to play like a pro.

 As a final note, the equipment you use determines how you play.
 If you are a beginner billiards player (or a beginner at any cue game), you need quality equipment to improve over time.
-This list of pool cues can surely help you find one that fits your skill and comfort level.
+This pool cues list can help you find one that fits your skill and comfort level.